gabrielcostasilva/dp-singleton/README.md

 Doing it [in Java](./java) is a little trickier.
 First, we need a `private` constructor, so the class cannot be directly instantiated.
 Second, we need to hold a class instance in a `static` field, so it is available at _class level_, shared across all instances.
 Next, we need a `static` method that retrieves the instance.
 Finally, the method has to be `synchronized` to ensure the sequence in case of multiple calls at once.

-> In practice the Ruby Singleton module does the same, but as it is offered as a ready-to-use solution, we do not its details.
+> In practice the Ruby Singleton module does the same, but as it is offered as a ready-to-use solution, we do not care about its details.

 One can run the Java test with `mvn test`